 In today’s rapidly changing and demanding world, where our view of life is distorted by social media and expectations of our young people are high, our prep boarding schools offer children an oasis into which they can escape.

-With the jam-packed extra-curricular programmes that are part and parcel of any school offering boarding at this younger age, children can be children and they can pursue their hobbies and interests or discover new passions in the company of their friends.
-These opportunities are presented to boarders on their doorstep in a routine structure which allows them time to complete any homework or prep and of course includes time for relaxation.
+With the jam-packed extra-curricular programmes that are part and parcel of any school offering boarding at this younger age, children can be children andthrow their energy into activities,hobbies and interests in the company of their friends, perhaps discoveringnew passions along the way.
+At times, our boarding schools may be likened to holiday camps but, with a routine structure in place to complete any prep or homework, and without the need to travel to and from school on a daily basis, there is still plenty of time left for relaxation.

 A generation or two ago, it was unusual for both parents to work, whereas today the opposite is true.
 Parents often have long days and overnight stays away from home.
 It is no wonder therefore that the popularity of flexi or weekly boarding is on the rise.
-For ‘full’ boarders, the addition of these ‘flexis’ creates a busy and vibrant boarding house making it an exciting, dynamic and energetic place.
+For ‘full’ boarders, having their various day friends boarding regularly on a ‘flexi’ basiscreates a busy and vibrant boarding house,making it an exciting, dynamic and energetic place to be.

 Lifelong friendships are made through the shared experiences and challenges that come from living in a community.
-At All Hallows, pupils grow and develop emotionally and as individuals, learning social skills and supporting each other along the way.
+At All Hallows, pupils grow and develop emotionally, learning social skills and supporting each other along the way.
 These skills will stand them in excellent stead as they move on to face new challenges at their senior schools and beyond as happy, well-adjusted individuals.

 Subscribe / latest articles and news from our schools